Michigan biggest head-to-head fight for Romney, Santorum

 "Santorum voted to raise the debt limit five times and for billions in wasteful projects," the pro-Romney ad says.

+The Romney campaign also accused Santorum of being "big labor's favorite senator."

-Romney is due to speak in Grand Rapids on Wednesday evening, taking the fight to Santorum in a part of the state that is likely to favor Santorum, a social conservative.
+Romney spoke on Wednesday in Grand Rapids in a part of the state that is likely to favor Santorum, a social conservative.

+Romney explained his opposition to President Barack Obama's $81 billion auto rescue plan - a bailout plan that was popular in Michigan.
+"Here in Michigan, the president finally came around to my own view that Detroit needed to go through managed bankruptcy, the auto companies needed to go through managed bankruptcy to shed their excess costs," he said.

+A new survey by the Democratic-affiliated Public Policy Polling organization showed Obama with a double-digit percentage lead nationally over any of the Republican candidates, with the president leading Romney by 16 percentage points and Santorum by 11 percentage points.

 Conversely, Santorum on Thursday will address the Detroit Economic Club, a bastion of the kind of pro-business Republicans who back Romney, the former Bain Capital executive.